 The Counseling and Psychological Services Center (CPSC) offers training options for graduate and undergraduate students.
 We welcome applications each spring for placements during the following academic year.

-CPSC offers Master’s-level internships and Doctoral-level practica for graduate students in Clinical Mental Health Counseling, Counseling Psychology, Clinical Psychology, Social Work, or Marriage and Family Therapy programs.
+CPSC offers Masters-level internships for graduate students in Clinical Mental Health Counseling, Social Work, or Marriage and Family Therapy programs.

 CPSC offers field placement opportunities for students in the Child and Family Studies, Health Promotion and Human Performance, and Psychology Departments.
 Field placement students are responsible for developing and delivering outreach programming to the campus community during the academic year.